-As a small business owner, you are required to be many things in your business.
-But “Financial planner” often falls by the wayside, over taken by other more pressing matters like procurement and customer service.
+As a small business owner, you are required to do many things in your business.
+But “Financial planner” often falls by the wayside, overtaken by other more pressing matters like procurement and customer service.
 But ignoring this important aspect of your business can suddenly land you in trouble.
-To avoid this position simply take note of these five common money mistakes made in small businesses.
+To avoid this position, simply take note of these five common money mistakes made in small businesses.

 Mistake 1: Letting cash reserves dip too low

 Just because your business is no longer in start-up mode doesn’t mean you can ignore your cash flow commitments.
 Business owners need to understand that sales and cash flow are two different things: While sales and deals may be flowing if you haven’t been paid upfront for goods or services dispatched, you won’t be able to cover interim expenses that require cash on hand.
 So if you’re growing, that’s great.
 But make sure you have sufficient cash flow to fund growth pressures like increased salaries, more staff and increasing overheads.
 The best way to combat this threat is to ditch the ostrich mentality and (right from the start) keep track of expenses, debt and costs.
 Now accurately anticipate your cash flow requirements and revisit this monthly.

 Mistake 2: Ignoring the budget